All Products

 --header 'Content-Type: application/json'

-Note the two parameters in the output field:
+Note the following two parameters in the output field:

-• status: When the status changes to SUCCEEDED, the model has finished training and is ready for deployment.
+• status: When the value becomes SUCCEEDED, the model has been trained and can be deployed.

-• usage: The total number of tokens consumed for model training, which is used for billing.
+• usage: The total number of tokens consumed for model training, used for billing.

 {